seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 # Database specifications

-This part of the document is expected to change and grow as we narrow down what we will need the seedcase database to do.
-There are though some things that we already know it must be able to handle, and these are detailed here.
+This document will change and grow as we develop Seedcase database.
+This section lists some specifications we need and that we already know it must be able to handle.

 ## Must have functionality